Nonparametric estimation of the dynamic range of music signals: Estimation

 In order to see how the behavior of $\ProcEps$ is time-varying, see Figure~\ref{fig_intheflash_residuals}.
 The SSW has been estimated based on \eqref{eq:ker} and \eqref{eq:CV} on subsamples of length equal to 50ms.
 The first subsample has been randomly chosen within Block 1 of Figure~\ref{fig:intheflash2039}, while the second has been randomly chosen within Block 2.
 Discrete-time Fourier transform measurements have been windowed using Hanning window.
 Points in the plots correspond to spectral estimates at FFT frequencies scaled to dBFS (log-scale).
 It can be seen that the two spectrum show dramatic differences.
 In the first one the energy spread by the SSW is modest and near the shape and level of uncorrelated quantization noise.
 On the other hand, the bottom spectrum shows a pattern that suggests that correlations vanish at slow rate which is consistent with \ref{ass:eps}.
 The steep linear shape of on log-log coordinates above 3KHz reminds us approximately the shape of the $1/f$--noise spectrum, however below 3KHz the almost flat behavior suggests a strong departure from the $1/f$--noise hypothesis.
 All this confirms the idea that there are music sequences where the SSW in \eqref{eq:Yt} cannot be seen as the usual ``error term''.
 Tests proposed in \cite{Berg_McMurry_Politis_2012} also lead to rejection of the linear hypothesis for the SSW.
 In the end, it is remarkable that these extremely diverse stochastic structures coexist within just one second of music.
+In Figure~\ref{fig_intheflesh_hat_s} we show the estimated $\hat s(\cdot)$ against observed data (top panel), and the corresponding $\hat \eps_t^2$ for a 50ms subsample taken from the same song.
+The large spikes in the bottom panel correspond to situations where the amplitude variations increase unexpectedly so that they are caught by the stochastic component of the model.